-“The Dorm Experience”
+“The Boarding Experience”

 AAI with 90 years of experience, offers a premier boarding program which has distinct features and advantages in the intellectual, character and spiritual development of students.
 Set in a loving, caring, and secure family environment, the boarding students experience full English immersion, and thus accelerate their English language proficiency.
 Boarding students enjoy further distinct academic advantages with structured evening study hours and immediate availability to teachers and tutorial assistance.

 The boarding program, through careful supervision, develop in students improved time management skills, greater independence and self-reliance which are enormous advantages when they enter colleges and universities.
 AAI’s robust commitment to international diversity exposes boarding students to a far more meaningful experience in living and working in a vibrant, enriched culturally diverse community.